Mentocrex: Species

 These two species were formerly placed in the genus Canirallus together with the grey-throated rail (Canirallus oculeus).
-A molecular genetic study published in 2019 found that the grey-throated rail is not closely related to the Madagascan and tsingy wood rails.
+A molecular genetic study published in 2019 found that the grey-throated rail is not closely related to the Madagascan and tsingy forest rails.
 The grey-throated rail is related to the Rallidae while the wood rails are closely related to the Sarothrura.